 This culminating course provides the opportunity for the candidates to apply the content knowledge and the professional development skills acquired in their graduate courses to social studies classrooms at the middle and secondary school levels.
 These applied professional experiences allow the graduate students to demonstrate effective teaching practices that increase student learning.
-Prerequisite/s: Completion of 24 credit hours in the degree program.
+Prerequisite/s: CUR 526, SST 524, SST 612, SST 614, SST 616, SST 623, SST 625 and SST 627.